World Poker Tour Champions Club

 The World Poker Tour (WPT) has operated a series of international poker tournaments since 2002 with winners of WPT Main Tour stops awarded a membership to the WPT Champions Club.
 The WPT Champions Cup is the trophy awarded to all winners of WPT Main Tour stops, and champions have their names engraved on the WPT Champions Cup.

 On July 21, 2020, the WPT Champions Cup was renamed to the Mike Sexton WPT Champions Cup in honor of WPT commentator and WPT Champions Club member Mike Sexton.
-Sexton would unfortunately pass away on September 6, 2020, after battling prostate cancer.
+Sexton died on September 6, 2020, after battling prostate cancer.

 World Poker Tour champions

 Season 1 (I)

 The inaugural season of the WPT featured 13 events running from May 2002 to April 2003.